JoonHyeok-hozy-Kim/computer_systems_study/contents/ch_03/problems/practice_problems.md

       return rv + (x & 1);
      }
      ```
-  3. Sum of all the bits in the number.
+  3. Sum of every bits in a number.